couchbase/query/docs/n1ql-acid.md

 1. Joins and subqueries using KEYS

-1. DML statements with bounded cardinality (INSERT / UPDATE / DELETE /
-   MERGE ...
-WHERE with LIMIT or KEYS specified)
+1. Write statements with bounded cardinality (INSERT / UPDATE / DELETE / MERGE with LIMIT or KEYS specified)

-1. Transactions (BEGIN ...
+1. Transactions (START TRANSACTION ...
 COMMIT / ROLLBACK)

 1. Versioned reads within transactions (SELECT ...
 LIMIT ...
 FOR UPDATE / FOR SHARE)

-## Requirements summary
+## Requirements

-As stated above, the purpose of these requirements is to provide a well-defined and balanced programming model.
+Again, the purpose of these requirements is to provide a well-defined and balanced programming model.

 ### Eventual atomicity

-* **Atomic transactions** - Transactions must be atomic in order to spare users the pain of implementing rollback logic.
+* **Atomic transactions** - By definition, transactions must be atomic.

-* **Atomic statements** - DML statements must be atomic for the same reason as transactions.
-Furthermore, some mutations are not idempotent, e.g. *UPDATE b SET x = x + 1.* Completing or rolling back such a mutation would be difficult without atomic statements.
+* **Atomic statements** - Write statements must be atomic in order to avoid manual rollback.
+Furthermore, some write statements are not idempotent, e.g. *UPDATE b SET x = x + 1.* Completing or rolling back such a statement would be difficult without atomicity.

 Atomicity is defined to be eventual, because the effects of a statement or transaction may be visible at one node but not yet